 You will be asked for your password to the repository of the model you are trying to install.
-If you don't have access to that repo yet, esm\master will not be able to install the model; you will have to contact the model developers to be granted access (Supported Models).
+If you don't have access to that repo yet, esm\master will not be able to install the model; you will have to contact the model developers to be granted access.
+A list of supported model can be found in the section Supported Models.
 Feel free to contact us if you don't know who the model developers are.